-1GBASE-SR/LR mini-GBIC slot, SFP+ (Small Factor Pluggable Plus) Transceiver module supports from 300 meters (multi-mode fiber) up to 10 kilometers (single mode fiber)
+10GBASE-SR/LR mini-GBIC slot, SFP+ Transceiver Module supports from 300 meters (multi-mode fiber) to up to 10 kilometers (single-mode fiber)

-Console port
+Console Port

-The console port is a RJ45 port connector.
+The console port is an RJ45 port connector.
 It is an interface for connecting a terminal directly.
 Through the console port, it provides rich diagnostic information including IP address setting, factory reset, port management, link status and system setting.
 Users can use the attached DB9 to RJ45 console cable in the package and connect to the console port on the device.
-After the connection, users can run any terminal emulation program (Hyper Terminal, ProComm Plus, Telix, Winterm and so on) to enter the startup screen of the device.
+After the connection, users can run any terminal emulation program (Hyper Terminal, ProComm Plus, Telix,

+Winterm and so on) to enter the startup screen of the device.